otgrkiss/vagrant-docker-haproxy-tls/docs/Tech-Paper.md

 - Deployment of Docker with Ansible
 - Deployment of a TLS secure HaProxy LoadBalancer in front of Apache Containers

 ## Theory and Basics

-This part covers the theory of TLSv1.2 with screenshots of a Wireshark analysis.
+This part covers the theory and basics of TLSv1.2 with screenshots of a Wireshark analysis.
-Later on, TLS 1.3 will be introduced.
+Later on, TLS 1.3 will be introduced to the reader.

 ### TLSv1.2 Handshake with DH Key Exhange